-Annual Activity Report for 2021 not Submitted to HoA
+Annual Activity Report for 2022 Not Published

-There is no evidence the Office of the Auditor-General for Sokoto State submitted an annual activity report for 2021 financial year to the State House of Assembly.
+The Office of the Auditor-General for Sokoto State did not publish its annual activity report for the 2022 fiscal year and it is not evident if the report was submitted to the State House of Assembly.
 However, S.8(10) of the Audit (Amendment) Law provides that "the Auditor-General shall submit an annual activity Report to the House of Assembly and the report is to be made available to the Public thereafter".

 The annual activity report for the Office of the Auditor-General should include the specific initiatives and activities undertaken during the previous/outgoing calendar year to strengthen the office and improve its performance as well as any impacts (financial and non-financial) that were achieved through audit.

-Audited Financial Statement for 2021 Published Online
+Audited Financial Statement for 2022 Published Online

-There is no evidence the Office of the Auditor-General for Sokoto State published the full audit report for 2021 financial year online.
-What is available to citizens is the report of the Accountant-General of Sokoto State together with audited financial statement for the year ended 31st December 2021121.
-Making the full audit report freely available to citizens enhances civic advocacy and investigative journalism on public finance management practices using audit information.
+The Sokoto State Government published its audited financial statement for the 202292 financial year.
+The document published did not contain audit issues, observations and recommendations of the Auditor-General for 2022.
+Making the audit report which includes audit issues, observations and recommendations freely available to citizens enhances civic advocacy and investigative journalism on public finance management practices using audit information.

-Implementation Status of Audit Recommendations for 2020 not Available
+Implementation of Audit Recommendations for 2021 Ongoing